justlovediaodiao/csc-staking/README.md

 # CSC-Staking

 A staking tool for [Coinex Smart Chain](https://www.coinex.org/), used to staking CET to validators.
+It uses `Wallet Connect` protocol to connect to your wallet without providing secret key.

 ### Build